Things to know

 The public areas downstairs are cosy and inviting, the 16 en suite bedrooms are comfortable and functional with some family rooms, but aren’t luxury.
 The Cognac Loft at the top is a great place to hang out in winter looking out for the Northern Lights.

-One of the most established of Longyearbyen’s lodgings, Spitsbergen Hotel’s elevated position overlooking the Lars and Longyear glaciers and tangible history, having originally been built in 1947 for employees of Store Norske Spitsbergen Coal Company, makes for an enjoyable stay.
+Renovated in 2018, the Funken Lodge is one of Longyearbyen's most established lodgings, boasting views of the Lars and Longyear glaciers thanks to its elevated position.
+Having originally been built in 1947 for employees of Store Norske Spitsbergen Coal Company, the lodge's tangible history also makes for an enjoyable stay.

 Radisson Blu Polar Hotel

 Longyearbyen’s most comfortable hotel, the Radisson Blu is located on the edge of town and combines panoramic views with comfortable 4* accommodation.